 This lesson is the first part of a two-part lecture on cryptography concepts.
 Concepts covered include a broad look at the uses of cryptography in IT as well a high-level discussion on encryption.

 Cryptography Concepts Part 2

-This lesson is the second part of a two part lecture on cryptography concepts.
-Concepts covered include the differences between symmetric and asymmetric encryption, and we break down on the concept of hashing.
+This lesson is the second part of a two-part lecture on cryptography concepts.
+Concepts covered include the differences between symmetric and asymmetric encryption, and we break down the concept of hashing.

 PKI and Trust Chains